Law of Nature - The Manifesto

 Free use —including free commercial use (Creative Commons licenses apply) 1

-The LoN Manifesto+OS in only 30 minutes to 5 hours 1
+The LoN Manifesto+OS in only 1 to 6 hours1

 The Manifesto's Co-Creators